muskangarg12/LetsMeetUp/README.md

 ## To run this project :

 1. Clone this repo
+2. Specify all the environment variables in a .env file.
+(Don't forget to setup the database)
 2. Change you directory : `cd LetsMeetUp`
 3. Run `npm install`
 4. Run `npm start`